 Disclosure.
-This post is a review of products I was sent for free.
+This post is a review of an ebook I was sent for free.
 All opinions are my own.

-And I’m hosting a rafflecopter competition, courtesy of Veo to giveaway a similar selection of products to one lucky winner!
+And I’m hosting a rafflecopter competition to giveaway a paperback copy of The Leipfold Files to one lucky winner.

 a Rafflecopter giveaway – Please click on the link to enter.